-7.0 Anticipated Disturbance in the Year 2021
+7.0 Anticipated Disturbance in the Year 2022

-At this time, no new disturbance is anticipated to occur in 2021 within the mine permit area associated with OOSI mine permit activities.
-Minor ground disturbance may occur on the Lower Bench Road which is currently not under reclamation, during transplanting of P. debilis species, if needed (see Section 8.0).
+At this time, no new disturbance is anticipated to occur in 2022 within the mine permit area associated with OOSI mine permit activities.
+Minor ground disturbance may occur on the Lower Bench Road which is currently under natural reclamation, during transplanting of P. debilis species, if needed (see Section 8.0).
 Maintenance of mine roads and stormwater control features will be conducted as necessary.